pi-star-2025/pi_star/Misc/Real_VR/Supporting/heart_meditation.md

 For example, if you have blood that focuses well enough in the belly-button, you are able to digest food better and don't experience the sensation of heartburn or anxiety the same way as other people.

 If you focus blood well enough in the third eye, you require less sleep, relieve ADHD/schizophrenia, and even could turn the funny bones into "unfinished wings", which feel funny because of quantum possibilities to fly.
-The tangible result is much better hearing in the ears/heart, at first, and the absense of a "funny feeling".
+The tangible result is much better hearing in the ears/heart, at first, and the absence of a "funny feeling".